Sourdough Starter for Beginners- No Scale Needed

 • If using all-purpose flour, make sure it’s unbleached—bleached flour can slow things down.

-✅ Be Patient – In some cases, it just takes time.
+Be Patient – In some cases, it just takes time.
 Some starters take up to 7-10 days to really get going.
 Keep feeding it consistently, and don’t give up too soon!
+Trust the process and know your starter will be ready for baking in the next day or so.

 Hooch (Liquid) Forming on Top?